-What this means, however, is not to talk about climate but to talk about weather.5 Climate is the average climate conditions over a long period of time rather than observed on a daily or seasonal basis.6 Climate is a “statistical construct (consisting of trends and averages) that individuals can observe only indirectly.”7 Weather, in contrast, is what can be experienced.
-Indeed, as Eliza de Vet argues, “in terms of everyday human experience, climate and long term climate change takes expression through specific local weather patterns.”8 Weather provides the lens through which the relationship between culture and climate is most easily viewed.9 Weather is what is experienced, monitored, observed, culturally interpreted and mediated.
-It follows that in order to consider the particularities and specificities of human experience of- and responses to climate, and how these vary over time and space, it is important to study the multiple human experiences and interpretations of weather.10 For this paper, this means discussing local weather, that is to say weather in place.
+What this means, however, is not to talk about climate but to talk about weather.5 Climate is the average climate conditions over a long period of time rather than those observed on a daily or seasonal basis.6 Climate is a “statistical construct (consisting of trends and averages) that individuals can observe only indirectly.”7 Weather, in contrast, is what can be experienced.
+Indeed, as Eliza de Vet argues, “in terms of everyday human experience, climate and long term climate change takes expression through specific local weather patterns.”8 Weather provides the lens through which the relationship between culture and climate is most easily viewed.9 Weather is what is experienced, monitored, observed, interpreted and mediated.
+It follows that in order to consider the particularities and specificities of human experience of and responses to climate, and how these vary over time and space, it is important to study the multiple human experiences and interpretations of weather.10 For this paper, this means discussing local weather, that is to say, weather in place.

-Climate is nested in places through local weather and weather influences the way we experience and remember and commemorate, and indeed celebrate place.11 Place in turn plays a central role in influencing and shaping weather memories, and provides a frame of reference that helps to locate such memories.12 There is an emerging literature on the influence of place in the making of weather histories and memories.
+Climate is “nested in places” through local weather, and weather influences the way we experience, remember, commemorate, and indeed celebrate place.11 Place in turn plays a central role in influencing and shaping weather memories, and it provides a frame of reference that helps locate such memories.12 There is an emerging literature on the influence of place in the making of weather histories and memories.
 Borrowing from historical geographies of the places of knowledge production,13 geography and place are fundamental to both the generation and the consumption of weather knowledge.
 It follows that weather is made, recorded in place, and that the resultant knowledge is indelibly marked by the local and spatial circumstances of its making.
-Weather knowledge is also transferred, transacted across and received in different places.
+Weather knowledge is also transferred, transacted across, and received in different places.
 The production and reception of this weather knowledge is thus spatially as well as temporally contingent.
 At the same time, however, weather itself contributes to the making and meaning of place.
-Recent work has begun to focus on the relationship of place and weather and on establishing the importance of locally, place-specific experiences of weather in shaping weather memories, in understanding people’s perception of their local climate, how it may be changing and in turn their understanding of non-local processes and their attitude toward more global climate science.14
+Recent work has begun to focus on the relationship of place and weather and on establishing the importance of locally, place-specific experiences of weather in shaping weather memories, in understanding people’s perception of their local climate, how it may be changing, and in turn their understanding of global climate science.14

 Weather as we know, and as we are seeing, has the capacity to be mundane, normal, average, sometimes below, and sometimes above average.
-Recent research has begun to explore the link between relational context and weather memory, including work on mundane or everyday weather,15 and on popular experiences of ‘ordinary’ weather and how this shapes individual and collective sense of place.16 Weather can also be extreme, unusual, spectacular,17 disruptive, damaging and fatal.
-Equally then, attention has also begun to focus on the experiences of and memories associated with more extreme weather events, such as storms, extreme warmth or cold, and how such phenomena can influence perceptions of place, and can help shape a place.
+Recent research has begun to explore the link between relational context and weather memory, including work on mundane or everyday weather,15 and on popular experiences of “ordinary” weather and how this shapes individual and collective sense of place.16 Weather can also be extreme, unusual, spectacular, disruptive, damaging, and fatal.17 Equally, then, attention has also begun to focus on the experiences of and memories associated with more extreme weather events, such as storms or extreme warmth or cold, and how such phenomena can influence perceptions of place, and can help shape a place.